sungfeichi/groove-node-vue/README.md

 ## Bugs

-sqls and js are not fully tested, bugs may emerge especially you add one song to a playlist twice.
+Sqls and js are not fully tested, bugs may emerge especially you add one song to a playlist twice.

 ## Further

-Setup and run really sucks, calling for a electron version
+Setup and run really sucks, call for an electron version.